 - Members should conduct a risk assessment to identify those parts of the business that are exposed to bribery risk.
 Consider seeking professional expertise to assist, particularly for complex business operating in multiple locations.
 See the RJC Risk Assessment Toolkit for a general risk assessment template that can be used, particularly for small to medium enterprises.
-Alternatively Members may use their own risk assessment process. - Risks may vary depending on the type of business and geographical location, but can frequently involve individuals in a position to influence (or be influenced) in respect of transactions or business relationships with third parties, including government entities (and entities in which government or public officials have interests). - The risk assessment should identify relevant types of risk, based on the nature of the business, and distinguish between different parts of the business according to their level of risk, such that anti-corruption programs, controls, training and monitoring can concentrate on areas of greatest risk. - A documented anti-corruption program should be established to mitigate identified risks, such as through the provision of training, formal approval procedures that avoid concentration of authority with single individuals, enhanced oversight of higherrisk transactions, use of documented selection criteria supported by due diligence for the selection of new agents and relevant contractors, incorporation of appropriate anti-corruption compliance provisions in contract documents, and recording of any instances of attempted bribery and their investigation. - Training should be provided to ensure the policy and procedures are understood by relevant employees, agents and contractors, particularly if they are new or have been significantly changed. - A third party gift register should be established, and used to record given, received and accepted gifts, as identified by the criteria set under provision 9.1.
+Alternatively Members may use their own risk assessment process. - Risks may vary depending on the type of business and geographical location, but can frequently involve individuals in a position to influence (or be influenced) in respect of transactions or business relationships with third parties, including government entities (and entities in which government or public officials have interests). - The risk assessment should identify relevant types of risk, based on the nature of the business, and distinguish between different parts of the business according to their level of risk, such that anti-corruption programs, controls, training and monitoring can concentrate on areas of greatest - A documented anti-corruption program should be established to mitigate identified risks, such as through the provision of training, formal approval procedures that avoid concentration of authority with single individuals, enhanced oversight of higher-risk transactions, use of documented selection criteria supported by due diligence for the selection of new agents and relevant contractors, incorporation of appropriate anti-corruption compliance provisions in contract documents, and recording of any instances of attempted bribery and their investigation. - A third party gift register should be established, and used to record given, received and accepted gifts, as identified by the criteria set under provision 9.1.
 Gifts include major charitable contributions, sponsorships, or community payments, and significant hospitality expenses that are offered in commercial circumstances with bribery risks.
-A gift register does not need to be stand-alone and could be integrated within a Member's payment system, for example.

-- Compliance with the anti-corruption program should be reviewed periodically by competent personnel who are free of conflict of interest. - Monitoring arrangements should be appropriate to the business' circumstances and may incorporate financial analysis, interviews, testing of approvals, and training that raises awareness of 'red flags'.

-COP 9.3: FACILITATION PAYMENTS:

-Where Facilitation Payments are permitted by Applicable Law, Members shall:

-- a.
-Undertake actions to eliminate all Facilitation Payments, or to reduce the size and frequency of Facilitation Payments over time; - b.
-Ensure that any Facilitation Payments are of limited nature and scope; - c.
-Implement controls to monitor, oversee and fully account for any Facilitation Payments made by or on behalf of the Member.
+A gift register does not need to be stand-alone and could be integrated within a Member's payment system, for example. - Compliance with the anti-corruption program should be reviewed periodically by competent personnel who are free of conflict of interest. - Monitoring arrangements should be appropriate to the business' circumstances and may incorporate financial analysis, interviews, testing of approvals, and training that raises awareness of 'red flags'. - COP 9.3: Facilitation Payments: Where Facilitation Payments are permitted by Applicable Law, Members shall: a) Undertake actions to eliminate all Facilitation Payments, or to reduce the size and frequency of Facilitation Payments over time; b) Ensure that any Facilitation Payments are of limited nature and scope; c) Implement controls to monitor, oversee and fully account for any Facilitation Payments made by or on behalf of the Member.

 - Members should be aware of the Applicable Law regarding facilitation payments.
 Where facilitation payments are not permitted by Applicable Law, they must be addressed under the bribery-related provisions above. - Policy/ies should include clear and practical guidance on acceptable and unacceptable facilitation payments, tailored where appropriate to location.
-Where facilitation payments are not permitted by law, or by the Member's own anti-bribery program, they do not need to be separately distinguished in the Member's policy/ies. - The policy/ies should provide for approval requirements under the authority of a responsible manager. - All facilitation payments should be fully accounted for and recorded, such as in a register. - Consideration should be given to informing those external parties who receive facilitation payments about the Member's policy/ies that limit their nature and scope. - The implications and consequences of reduced facilitation payments should be monitored, with a view to identifying payments that could be reduced or eliminated.
+Where facilitation payments are not permitted by law, or by the Member's own anti-bribery program, they do not need to be separately distinguished in the Member's policy/ies. - The policy/ies should provide for approval requirements under the authority of a responsible manager. - o All facilitation payments should be fully accounted for and recorded, such as in a register. - Consideration should be given to informing those external parties who receive facilitation payments about the Member's policy/ies that limit their nature and scope. - The implications and consequences of reduced facilitation payments should be monitored, with a view to identifying payments that could be reduced or eliminated.